Sample Opening Statements

 Example Opening Statement

-I. Introduction (thoughts on how to begin) - the biggest key here is to make the small take brief and get right to it.
+(Thoughts on how to begin) - the biggest key here is to make the small talk brief and get right to it.

 II.
 What are the Rules?

 The defendant is Maryland Machine Contractors.
 The testimony you are going to hear is going to be complicated at times.
-But the rule you are going to be asked to apply by the judge is in the end a very simple rule: Did Maryland Machine’s build a mechanical system that was defectively designed that lead to death of Cindy Manning?
+But the rule you are going to be asked to apply by the judge is a very simple rule: Did Maryland Machine build a mechanical system that was defectively designed that lead to the death of Cindy Manning?

 III.
-What did the Defendant do? (opening should focus first on what the defendant did wrong that brings us to trial)
+What did the Defendant do? (opening focuses first on what the defendant did)

 This is the 2-3-8 tank.
 It holds approximately 5,000 gallons of hot liquid slurry.
-As a part of the refining process, raw sugar is pumped through pipes into this 5000 gallon tank where it is combined with lime and carbon dioxide resulting in a hot liquid slurry that contains calcium carbonate.
+As a part of the beginning of the refining process, raw sugar is pumped through pipes into this 5,000 gallon tank where it is combined with lime and carbon dioxide resulting in a hot liquid slurry that contains calcium carbonate.
 This solution is heated to 160 to 185 degrees.

 This right here is a valve that you can turn on and off to stop the flow.
 So if you want to service the strainer, clean it out or whatever, you need to close this value.

 The strainer needs to be cleaned between 3 and 6 times a day.
-So when they did regular cleanings of the strainer, they had to:
+So when they regularly cleaned the strainer, they had to:

 - Close this valve, and

-- Close this valve over here downstream of the strainer,
+- Close this valve over here that is downstream of the strainer,

 - Let the slurry drain out of a small elbow valve right here,